PET-TUWien/pet-tuwien.github.io/content/Teaching/Philosophy/Vision.md

 draft = false
 +++

-ChaAC is an internationally recognized group for excellent research and teaching in the area of theory and practice of cryptography.
+Privacy Enhancing Technologies (E192-08) is an internationally recognized group for excellent research and teaching in the area of privacy.